 If your furnace is having issues or isn’t running as efficiently as it should be, one of the first things you should check is the air filter.
 A clogged air filter can cause all sorts of problems, from your furnace shutting down completely to decreased efficiency and increased energy bills.
 Luckily, replacing an air filter is a quick and easy fix that anyone can do.
 Here’s a step-by-step guide on how to replace an air filter in a furnace.

 First, locate your furnace and find the access panel.
 This is usually located on the side of the furnace near the bottom.
-Once you’ve found it, open up the access panel and take a look inside.
+Once you’ve found it, open the access panel and look inside.
 You should see the air filter sitting in a metal or plastic housing.
-Be sure to turn off your furnace first so that you’re not touch any hot or active materials.
+Turn off your furnace first, and do not touch any hot or active materials.

 Next, using gloves or a rag to avoid getting your hands dirty, remove the old air filter from its housing.
 Lastly, place the new furnace air filter inside and close everything back as it was.
 Be sure to place the furnace filter facing the right side up.

 Enhance Indoor Air Quality with Professional Vent Cleaning in Las Vegas

 As the scorching heat of the Las Vegas summer approaches, homeowners in the city are